What Is Employer of Record (EOR): Everything You Need to Know

 What is an employer of record?

-An employer of record or simply EOR is an organization that takes care of the hiring and compensating one or more full-time employees on behalf of another company.
-This enables companies to legally work with employees from a foreign country, without having to set up a legal entity locally.
-Basically, relying on the employer of record services allows you to legally and painlessly hire anyone, anywhere in the world.
+An employer of record or simply EOR is an organization that takes care of the hiring and compensating of one or more full-time employees on behalf of another company.
+Working with global employers of record enables companies to legally work with employees from a foreign country.

 Keep in mind employer of record services are not needed if you are hiring independent contractors.
 If your business is looking to hire an independent contractor, take a look at our detailed guide on hiring foreign contractors.

-The employer of record, sometimes called global employer of record, could take responsibility for the following personnel operations:
+The employer of record, sometimes called the global employer of record, could take responsibility for the following employment tasks: